 Instead of showing works in a traditional gallery setting, we turn to the place that Zephyr Gallery once was – a house.
 Houses are complicated places to view artworks since in these spaces’ interior design logic often clashes with artistic choices.
 Galleries are a lot more “neutral” and convenient.
 We often talk around or willfully ignore this particular problem but in …sweet Home, we quite directly enter into it!

-In the weeks prior to the show, the gallery space will be populated by furniture and several of the artists (Parrish, Tucker and Paynter) are invited to expand on this setting via installation works.
+In the weeks prior to the show, the gallery space will be populated by furniture and several of the artists are invited to expand on this setting via installation works.
 The gallery will get a makeover as a living space.
 Second group of artists will populate the “domesticated” exhibition with objects that speak to a variety of labor practices present in Kentucky context.
 Craft, material, gender, geography – these are our building blocks in …sweet Home.
 By playfully arranging them in the space of the domestic, we can truly engage the local color and cultural imagination.

 June 6 through August 16, 2014

 Project 3: Analog / Analogy is a two-part exhibition co-curated by artists Ryan Daly and Jake Heustis and Independent Curator Suzanne Weaver.
 The first part opens June 6 and runs through July 12th; second part opens July 17th and runs through August 16, 2014.
 Gallery hours are Thursday–Saturday, 11:00 a.m.– 6:00 p.m., or by appointment.
 First Friday Trolley Hop dates are June 6 and August 1, 2014.
 Part I: Analog – Artist Reception and Audio Video Performance, will be held Friday, June 20, 7-10 p.m.
 Part II: Analogy – Artist Reception, will be held Friday, July 25, 6-9 p.m.